jlder/SLM-recorder/docs/03_state_machine_behavior_review.md

 10. Stored/NVS values are not used for this selection decision.
 11. A valid face capture does not reset the rolling window.
 The service continues evaluating overlapping windows until the operator moves the recorder, the window becomes unstable, or the session ends.
 12. Once all six faces are captured, gains/offsets are computed and displayed.
-13. Web Save stores the new calibration in NVS and clears any calibration fault latch.
+13. Web Save stores the accepted calibration in NVS and clears any calibration fault latch.

 Calibration Web display behavior: